Bosch-0/Project-Muggle/README.md

 ### Hardware wallet intergration
-project Muggle will be desiging UI/UX for hardware wallet intergration in the GUI.
+Project Muggle will be designing UI/UX for hardware wallet integration in the Bitcoin Core GUI.
 Bitcoin Core is approaching external signers in a different way to other hardware wallets so a novel UI/UX is required.
-This will likely occur in parallel to v0.2 of the create wallet designs which integrates HWW UI when creating a wallet.
-This will include creating a wallet with an external signer and external signing using  the GUI using a hardware wallet.
-This is still a [WIP](https://github.com/bitcoin-core/gui/pull/4) on the techincal side but active design work will begin soon.
+Designs will include creating a wallet with an external signer and signing using an external device.
+This is still a [WIP](https://github.com/bitcoin-core/gui/pull/4) on the technical side but active design work will begin soon.

 ### Multisig
-Once the GUI has a basic HWW create wallet flow UI implemented, multisig UI is the next priority.
-Multisig in Bitcoin Core is quite different from other wallets (due to no BIP39 implementation) so this will need to be designed from the ground up.
+Project Muggle will be working on making a multisig interface for the Bitcoin Core GUI.
+Designs for multisig will be actively worked on once hardware wallet integration UI/UX is complete.
+Multisig in Bitcoin Core is quite different from other wallets (due to no BIP39 implementation) so like the hardware wallet integration this will also require a novel UI/UX approach.

 ### Descriptor wallets
 Descriptor wallets included in the next major Bitcoin Core release (0.21) offer a wide range of UX implications.
-There does not yet exist any reference UI/UX best practices for working with descriptors so this project will be working on building.
+There does not yet exist any reference UI/UX best practices for working with descriptors so designs will be novel.
 Some examples of UX improvements descriptors can offer are below:

-- Easier multisig backups.
+- Easier multisig / wallet backups.
 - Better wallet management.

 ## 📄 Documentation
-Project Muggle will create documentation as part of developing design foundations for Bitcoin Core.
+Project Muggle will create documentation as part of developing design foundations and processes for Bitcoin Core.

 <details>
  <summary>List of Documentation</summary>